 Recommended point-and-shoot cameras

-- Sony RX 100 IV: While this is by no means a cheap point-and-shoot, it is generally reviewed as best in class.
+- Sony RX 100 V: While this is by no means a cheap point-and-shoot, it is generally reviewed as the best in its class.
 This is due to having a much larger sensor than other models, meaning that the image quality is a lot better.
-Price: $950 USD.
+If price is an issue, check out previous versions which come in a bit cheaper.
+Price: $999.

-- Panasonic Lumix DMC-SZ10: At the other end of the scale is this $100 USD point-and-shoot from Panasonic.
+- Canon Powershot Elph 190 IS: At the other end of the scale is this $100 USD point-and-shoot from Panasonic.
 It’ll get the job done, offers a 12x optical zoom, and will slip nicely into your pocket.
 Don’t expect National Geographic–quality shots though.
 Price: $100-200 USD.

-- Canon Powershot G16: Thought it sits between the above two options in price, the G16 comes a lot closer to the Sony in terms of image quality.
+- Canon Powershot G9X Mark II: Though it sits between the above two options in price, the G9 X Mark II comes a lot closer to the Sony in terms of image quality.
 Excellent battery life, rugged construction, and Wi-Fi round out the feature set.
-Price: $450 USD.
+Price: $430.

 Action cameras are essentially highly specialized point-and-shoots, designed for more rugged adventures, meaning they are often waterproof and shockproof.
 They don’t offer changeable lenses or much manual control, but if your travels involve activities like white water rafting or other extreme activities, these are your only option.